 Benzene is a colorless or sometimes yellow liquid at room temperature.
 It is very flammable and escapes into the atmosphere quickly.

-Butane is a colorless, odorless, and flammable hydrocarbon as liquified gas.
-Butane is found in cigarette lighters and refill packs.
+Butane is a colorless, odorless, and flammable hydrocarbon as a liquified gas found in cigarette lighters and refill packs.

 Naphtha is another form of lighter fluid used to power lighters.
 Manufacturers use a 100% naphtha volume, but they also have other chemical ingredients.
 Lighter brands that use Naphtha as a lighter fluid are Zippo and Ronosol.